oktadev/okta-blog/_source/_posts/2022-10-12-oktane-for-developers.md

 **3:30pm - Customer Identity Cloud for Devs: Building a Passwordless World** (*Keynote*) Shiven Ramji, Chief Product Officer, CIC, Okta; Bhawna Singh, SVP, Engineering, Okta; Vittorio Bertocci, Principal Architect, Okta

 It's time to move beyond centrally-stored passwords and to free everyone to safely use any technology.
 In this hour, we'll explore the latest capabilities of the Customer Identity Cloud and how we can build a better identity experience together.
-And we will discuss how Okta and our partners are making it easier for every developer to secure their customers’ identities.
+And we will discuss how Okta and our partners are making it easier for every developer to secure their customers' identities.

-**4:30 pm - Integrating Okta’s New Push SDK**
+**4:30 pm - Integrating Okta's New Push SDK**
 Hans Reichenbach, Software Architect, Okta

 This session will focus on how to integrate the new Push SDK into your mobile application.
 Starting with a simple integration, we'll look at how to integrate your existing authentication flows to get access tokens for the SDK to use in enrolling and maintaining itself.
 Our wrap-up will feature the upcoming Transactional MFA functionality being built to support securing high risk actions in your product.